outerelocarlos/Windows-Optimizer/README.md

 * `DisableRemoteDesktop` / `EnableRemoteDesktop`: Disables or enables the Remote Desktop feature.

 * `DisableRemoteDesktopNLA` / `EnableRemoteDesktopNLA`: Disables or enables Network Level Authentication (NLA) for Remote Desktop.

+* `DisableNetworkDiscovery` / `EnableNetworkDiscovery`: Disables or enables Network Discovery, allowing the PC to find and interact with other computers and devices on the network (and vice-versa).

+* `DisableFileAndPrinterSharing` / `EnableFileAndPrinterSharing`: Disables or enables file and printer sharing over the network.

 * `IncreaseIRPStackSize` / `DefaultIRPStackSize`: Increases the IRP stack size for a faster network within Windows (or sets it back to default).